 The following notes apply only to valid tests.
-For invalid tests see Part V.B.
+For invalid tests see Part V.B.2

 - Note 1: The overall % effect is defined as the larger of the % survival effect or the % reproduction effect. - Note 2: If only one test is conducted during a month, the monthly average and daily maximum are each equal to the overall % effect. - Note 3: If more than one test is conducted during a month, the monthly average is the arithmetic mean of the overall % effect values of all tests conducted during the month. - Note 4: The monthly average to be reported on the DMR is the highest monthly average for any month during the monitoring period.
-There is no averaging of data from tests from one month to another. - Note 5: The daily maximum to be reported on the DMR is the highest of the % survival effect or % reproduction effect of all tests conducted during the monitoring period. - Note 6: The daily minimum to be reported on the DMR is the minimum IC25 and LC50 of all tests conducted during the monitoring period.
+There is no averaging of data from tests from one month to another. - Note 5: The daily maximum to be reported on the DMR is the highest of the % survival effect or % reproduction effect of all tests conducted during the monitoring period. - Note 6: The daily minimum to be reported on the DMR is the minimum IC25 and LC50 of all tests conducted during the monitoring period. - Note 7: When a sample is collected in one month and the test is completed in the next month, the overall % effect applies to the month in which the sample was collected.